ghik/zerowaste/README.md

 Zerowaste is currently available for Scala 2.12.17+, 2.13.10+ and 3.2.1+

 Compiler plugins must be cross-built for every minor and patch version of Scala.
-If `zerowaste` is not available for your Scala version, please file an issue or submit a PR.
+If `zerowaste` is not available for a Scala version that you want to use (most likely some freshly released one), please file an issue or submit a PR.

-### How to submit a PR with new Scala version
+### How to submit a PR with a new Scala version

 1. Add your desired Scala version to `crossScalaVersions` in `build.sbt`
 1. Run `sbt githubWorkflowGenerate`